ngageoint/hootenanny/README.md

     hoot extent input.osm

     Map extent (minx,miny,maxx,maxy): -104.902,38.8532,-104.896,38.855

+    # Determine if a map is sorted to the OSM standard
+    hoot is-sorted input.osm

     # Sort a map to the OSM standard in memory
     hoot sort input.osm output.osm